DataQuesters-Navigating-the-Data-Mines/Data-Mining/README.md

 Further update: Pravek and Ross will work on getting the data set loaded by next wednesday, preferably sooner.
 Rest of group still out of contact.

 Syed Sharib update: I have uploaded the raw dataset and the selected dataset and created a new branch with the same name.
 I have also preprocessed the data so i have created another branch with the name and I will upload the preprocessed dataset in it in a few minutes.

+After Detailed Discussion with the Syed Sharib, i have added the R1 of the Project, on the bases of our Data Set selection. all the questions, assumptions, and Hypothesis have been finalized.